noahlange/stage/README.md

 * Media (galleries of photos or videos)
 * Events

-## Multi-Artist Support
+## Multi-Author Support

-It took a night of swearing at the computer, but Stage now has multi-author (or artist) support.
+It took a night of swearing at the computer, but Stage now has multi-author/artist support.
 It's not perfect, but it'll do for now.
-An array of artists can be configured in config.yaml, which can then be referenced by *name*, not array key, (i.e., artist.stage.$name, not artists.$key ) in the 'artist' Paramater in content front matter.
-(It can be safely omitted on 'Artist' pages, where it instead uses the page Title as the artist name.)
+An array of authors can be configured in config.yaml, which can then be referenced by *name*, not array key, (i.e., author.stage.$name, not authors.$key ) in the 'artist' Paramater in content front matter.
+(It can be safely omitted on 'Artist' pages, where it instead uses the page Title as the author name.)

-Hugo then dynamically generates each post's meta information from that in config.yaml.
+Hugo then dynamically generates each article's footer from the information stored in config.yaml.

 This allows Stage to serve as a site for multiple artists, or even for a label.
-This functionality has yet to be ported over to OffStage, because I have to go to work and it was quite a bit of work to get it functioning correctly.

 # Presentation